charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representations.md

 exhibits some particularly interesting properties as a result of having an even number of squares on each edge.

-I'm also interested in the 4x4 because I enjoy solving it!
+We are also interested in the 4x4 because we enjoy solving it!
-I can solve the cube in 4 to 4.5 minutes.

 <a name="rubiks1-how"></a>
 # How the Rubik's Cube Works